 Maintaining these tiles is easy.
 Proper cleaners might be needed.
 Soapy hot water is pretty good.
 The wrong cleaners can make the tiles slippery.
 Sweeping or vacuuming tiles is good.
 You can also use a tile and grout cleaner with water.
 Let it stay for a while, and then mop it up.
 Rinse with clear water, dry mop then let it dry.

 Suggested Read: Advantages & Disadvantages of Modular Kitchen

-Porcelain Tile: This is a type of ceramic tile which is less porous than a ceramic tile as it’s fired at a higher temperature.
+Porcelain Tile: This is a type of ceramic tile that is less porous than a ceramic tile as it’s fired at a higher temperature.
 It is made with different kinds of sands and other materials harder than what ceramic tiles are made of.
-They are water resistant but hard to install.
+They are water-resistant but hard to install.
 They come in a variety of colors and sizes.
 They are easy to clean and maintain.
-They are stain resistant.
+They are stain-resistant.
 You could sweep or vacuum the tiles, say on the floor.
 Don’t use harsh or abrasive cleaners or hard bristles.
 Mop with tile or grout cleaners as in ceramic tiles.

 Suggested Read: Kitchen Backsplash Design Ideas